dpuelz/MachineLearning_MSBA-WP/README.md

 ## Week 11: Clustering

+Overview: In this module, we will turn to our first unsupervised learning technique in clustering.
+There will be a focus on desirable features for clustering, algorithmic techniques for finding a data clustering, and best-practice guidelines for choosing the number of clusters.

 - K-means and hierarchical clustering [slides](slides/week11_UT.pdf)
 	- What is the purpose of "clustering" data?
 	- What is the main drawback of default k-means, and how does k-means++ remedy this problem?